-Since 1977, CenterStage has been the resident professional theatre company of the Rochester Jewish Community Center.
-Under the leadership of Artistic Director Ralph Meranto, CenterStage utilizes the finest local actors, directors, and designers to present a 5-show subscription series of plays and musicals.
+CenterStage began in 1977 as the volunteer theatre company at the Rochester Jewish Community Center.
+Under the leadership of Artistic Director Ralph Meranto since 2005, CenterStage is now a professional theatre utilizing the finest local actors, directors, and designers to present a 5-show subscription series of plays and musicals.

 CenterStage is a proud member of TheatreRocs.org: your central source for Rochester Theatre schedules and information.